chef-boneyard/chef-rfc/rfc0001-resource-guard.md

-# Anonymous guards and simplification of conditionals
+# Anonymous resources and simplification of conditionals

-Anonymous guards are a proposed extension of the Chef domain-specific language (DSL) to allow the use of Chef resources within a guard expression (i.e. "only\_if" or "not\_if" block).
+Anonymous resources are a proposed extension of the Chef domain-specific language (DSL) to allow the use of Chef resources within a guard expression (i.e. "only\_if" or "not\_if" block).
 The goal is to reduce the complexity in both number of languages and boilerplate code required to coerce interpreted script language results into meaningful Boolean guard conditionals.
-Anonymous guards make Chef resources delightful.
+Anonymous resources make the Chef DSL delightful.

 ## Document status